 SHRM and their conferences provide HR professionals from around the world with the best human resources education available.
 Programs serve the needs of thousands of HR professionals in an atmosphere of learning, networking, inspiration, collaboration, and engagement.
 The annual HR Southwest (HRSW) conference held in Fort Worth every October was an early focus of SUPERIORHIRE President, Lynne Stewart’s, dating back many years.
 Her service on the Education Committee for HRSW for five years gave her a perspective on just how influential SHRM has been in the lives and careers of thousands of HR professionals.

 The staff members of SUPERIORHIRE are encouraged to give back their time and talent in service that provides such great knowledge to our industry.
 To learn more about HRSW, click here.

-In 2013, a diverse group of talented and successful business women got together and decided they wanted to do more to make a difference in North Texas.
-As a new Dallas-based non-profit organization, the vision of Women With Promise is to empower women to build a future filled with promise and success.
-After much research, discussion, and study, we chose an agency that resonated with each of us.
-We could make a promise to make a difference.
+In 2013, a diverse group of talented and successful business women came together and decided they wanted to do more to make a difference in North Texas.
+The vision of Women with Promise (“WWP”) is to empower women to build a future filled with promise and success.

 WWP supports area agencies that resonate with our vision and mission to give a hand up to women and, in turn, also help their families.
 We look for organizations that have needs we can immediately address and gives us the opportunity to meet, mentor and celebrate the strength and character of women.